 available on weekdays (Friday evenings are terrific for

-Your total event-day time-block is 7 hours
+Your total event-day time-block is one hour less

 The menus are less varied but still delicious

 The photography package is much smaller but you

 still get ample coverage and your disc of images with a

 Instead of a 3-tier cake it includes a small cutting cake and cupcakes (a very popular choice in